 There are probably very few people that you would trust to have complete control over your G Suite data including the ability to read and delete all of your documents and Gmail messages, copy any information to an external source, and send messages on your behalf.
 However this is exactly the access you are granting when you approve permissions for some Google add-ons.

 Once a third-party add-on has been granted access permissions, it will retain them until the permissions are manually revoked.
 This means that add-ons that have not been used for several years could still have access to sensitive corporate information.

 Insecure add-ons that have access to corporate data could potentially cause a serious data breach or data loss by accessing or deleting files without your knowledge.
 It is also very difficult to control add-ons that employees install on their own devices and this is of a particular concern for high-level employees who have access to sensitive data (as the add-on will also be able to access this data).

-How to Reduce the Cyber Security Risks of Google Add-Ons
+How to Reduce Security Risks of Google Add-Ons

 Many organizations have success with issuing a list of officially approved apps and add-ons and this can help to reduce the number of insecure third-party add-ons that are installed, but it is unlikely to stop it completely (as staff may choose to ignore the security policy or simply be unaware of it).